|8 weeks old||12 weeks old||End of year 1||Year 2||Year 3||Year 4||Year 5|

 (core vaccine) A zoonotic disease that causes liver failure

-(in at-risk dogs) A highly contagious disease of a dog's respiratory tract
+(in social dogs) A highly contagious disease of a dog's respiratory tract

 (in dogs travelling overseas*) A fatal viral disease spread by the bite of an infected animal